Rampart scandal: CRASH culture

 In extensive testimony to investigators, Pérez provided a detailed portrait of the culture of the elite CRASH unit.
-Pérez insisted that 90% of CRASH officers were "in the loop", knowingly framing civilians and perjuring themselves on the witness stand.
+Pérez insisted that 90% of CRASH officers were "in the loop", knowingly framing civilians and suspected gang members, and perjuring themselves on the witness stand.
 Pérez claims his superiors were aware of and encouraged CRASH officers to engage in misconduct; the goal of the unit was to arrest gang members by any means necessary.

 Pérez claimed CRASH officers were awarded plaques for shooting civilians and suspects, with extra honors if such persons were killed.
 Pérez alleges that CRASH officers carried spare guns in their "war bags" to plant on civilians and suspects, in order to avoid responsibility for their alleged crime.
 In recorded testimony, Pérez revealed the CRASH motto: "We intimidate those who intimidate others."

-CRASH officers would get together at the Short Stop, a bar near Dodger Stadium in Echo Park to drink and celebrate shootings.
+CRASH officers would get together at the Short Stop, a bar near Dodger Stadium in Echo Park, to drink and celebrate shootings.
 Supervisors handed out plaques to shooters, containing red or black playing cards.
 A red card indicated a wounding and a black card indicated a killing, which was considered more prestigious.
 Pérez testified that at least one Rampart lieutenant attended these celebrations.

 Rampart officers wore tattoos of the CRASH logo, a skull with a cowboy hat encircled with poker cards depicting the "dead man's hand", aces and eights.